University Policy

 Pregnancy & Childbirth

-While an employee may be eligible for leave under the Family & Medical Leave Act (FMLA) for both medical recovery and bonding with a child, Voluntary Shared Leave may only be used for the medically certified period of incapacity.
-Leave taken for bonding or other non-medical purposes is not eligible.
+VSL is available to support employees during prolonged periods of medically certified incapacity.
+While an employee may be eligible for leave under the Family & Medical Leave Act (FMLA) for both recovery from childbirth and bonding with a child, VSL may only be used for the medically certified period of incapacity and may not be used for bonding or other non-medical purposes.

 Non-Qualifying Conditions